-There are lots of benefits to choosing the WordPress CMS platform for building and growing your business online.
-One of these is that you can easily add content, expand your website’s functionality and reconfigure your site’s layout without requiring code editing skills.
+There are lots of great benefits to choosing the WordPress web publishing application to build, manage and grow your website.
+One of these is that you can easily add content, expand your website’s functionality and reconfigure the layout of your website without web programming skills or knowledge.

-WordPress lets you quickly and easily insert, remove, and reconfigure various types of content from your blog’s sidebar menu (and header and footer sections, depending on what theme is installed on your site) using widgets.
+WordPress allows you to quickly and easily add, remove, and manage various types of content in your site’s sidebar menu (and header and footer sections too, depending on what theme you use) using widgets.

-This blog post explains how WordPress widgets work, why widgets make life easier for non-technical users and how widgets can be used to add new functionality to your web site.
+This post explains what WP widgets are, what makes them so useful and how widgets can be used to add new functionality to your website.

-(Widgets help make managing and using WordPress easier!)
+(WP widgets make managing and using WordPress easy!)

-Widgets are small blocks of code that perform a specific function, such as adding a functionality, or a text box or item to your website.
+A widget is a self-contained block of code that performs a specific function, such as adding a feature, or a script or menu item to your site.

-The WordPress application is written using a web language called PHP (Hypertext Preprocessor).
+The WordPress application is written using a scripting language called PHP (Hypertext Preprocessor).
 Normally, in order to add features and functions to a website, you need to know how to script PHP code.

-Now … don’t worry if this all sounds too technical.
-As you are about to discover, WP widgets are perfect for non-technical users.
+Now … don’t worry if the above sounds too geeky.
+As you are about to discover, widgets are perfect for non-technical users.

-(Widgets help you manage specific features and functions on your site without the need to edit code!)
+(Widgets help you manage specific features and functions on your site without requiring knowledge of coding)

-Widgets were originally designed to provide a simple way of allowing WordPress users to control aspects of their WordPress theme’s layout and functionality.
+Widgets were originally developed to provide a simple way to allow WordPress users to manage aspects of their site’s layout and functionality.

-- Easily add, edit and delete blocks of code in certain parts of your site without having to touch any code, and
+- Easily insert, edit and remove features in certain areas of your site without touching any web code, and

-- Rearrange how various elements display on widget-enabled areas of your site (e.g. the sidebar, header, footer and other areas) using drag-and-drop technology.
+- Reconfigure how various elements display on ”widgetized” areas of your site (e.g. the sidebar, header, footer and other areas) using drag-and-drop technology.

-Here are just some of the additional components you can add to your site’s sidebar area (plus headers and footers and other areas, depending on the theme you have installed) using WordPress widgets:
+Here are just some of the many features you can add to your WP site’s sidebar navigation area (and headers and footers and other areas, depending on the theme you have installed) using widgets:

 - index of pages